Cross-Reactivity & Oral Allergy Syndrome (OAS)

 Birch Pollen

-The most common cause of OAS.
-If you’re allergic to birch pollen, you may react to:
+Birch is the most common cause of OAS.
+If you’re allergic to birch, you may react to:

 Food CategoryCross-Reactive Foods